jazzypants1989/jessquery/README.md

 })

 // The default error handler catches all errors and promise rejections
-// All we do is log it to the console, but you can use setErrorHandler to override this. setErrorHandler((err) => {
+// It simply logs using console.error, but you can use setErrorHandler to override this. setErrorHandler((err) => {
   sendErrorToAnalytics(err)
 })